In this article, we will see how to speed up WordPress in a few simple steps and optimize the performance of our

 It’s not the number of plugins that slow down WordPress.

-As of today, there are more than 55.000 plugins for WordPress, and we're talking about the official archive only.
+As of today, there are more than 55.000 WordPress plugins, and we’re talking about the official archive only.
 To this number, we have to add all the premium plugins that are sold elsewhere.

 Anyone can write a plugin and make it available to the general public.
 Some of these plugins are written in such a way that they perform tasks that slow down your website.